Skip to content

 *Please be advised that this production also includes the use of flashing lights/strobes, prop firearms, and gunshot sound effects.
 Please also note that guests seated in the first row may get slightly wet*

 Note: Cherry Lane Theatre does not feature previews.
-We recommend arriving 15 minutes before the performance.
+We recommend arriving 15 minutes before the film.

 Upcoming Shows